University of St. La Salle

 Academic Program

 The four-year medical course generally proceeds from a study of the normal to the unwell human being.
 Most of the subjects are yearly courses, which are taken up for two semesters.
-Of the 40 weeks per semester, 32-36 weeks are allocated to structured teaching-learning activities while the rest are devoted to integration, review, and evaluation.
+Of the 20 weeks per year, 32-36 weeks are allocated to structured teaching-learning activities while the rest are devoted to integration, review, and evaluation.

 The entire medical curriculum is presented to the students in the highest degree of integration possible.
 Hence, topics covered in the different courses are inter-related and follow each other in a sequential manner.
 In general, the topics covered proceed from the normal to the abnormal and from the lower to the higher levels of organization.